Defining the Jira Onboarding Experience with AI

 Outcomes: 16 experiments shipped → +9,300 annualized customers successfully onboarded

-Who are we designing for?
+Who were we designing for?

 Business problem

-Determine the level of guidance customers want when setting up their first space
+Determine the level of guidance customers want when setting up their first space.

-Clarify users' onboarding expectations
+Clarify users' onboarding expectations.

-Identify pain points in the current flow goal
+Identify pain points in the current flow goal.

 This research validated the pain points shared above, and also brought about some key insights: